 Best credit card for basic job-hunting expenses

-Chase Freedom® Right now, they're offering a $200 cash rebate after you make $500 in purchases in your first 3 months from account opening.
+Chase Freedom® right now, new Cardholders can get a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
 This means that Chase could end up picking up part of the tab for your basic interview wardrobe.

-You can also receive 1 percent cash back on all your purchases, giving you something back on related expenses such as online job-search services, networking power breakfasts, resume preparation, interview coaching, and so on.
-If you enroll you can also earn up to 5 percent cash back on rotating categories subject to quarterly maximum spend limit.
+You can also earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate and unlimited 1 percent cash back on all other purchases, giving you something back on related expenses such as online job-search services, networking power breakfasts, resume preparation, interview coaching, and so on.

 Best credit card to keep the gas tank full